 Finally it should be mentioned that Capsules offer additional functionality, which is especially useful for memory allocation and deallocation of the pointer stored in a Capsule.
-The details are described in the Python/C API Reference Manual in the section Capsules (in The Python/C API) and in the implementation of Capsules (files Include/pycapsule.h and Objects/pycapsule.c in the Python source code distribution).
+The details are described in the Python/C API Reference Manual in the section capsules and in the implementation of Capsules (files Include/pycapsule.h and Objects/pycapsule.c in the Python source code distribution).